 XT2 Camera Straps

-There are basically three types of straps with three types of configurations.
+There are three types of straps with three types of configurations.
 Leather straps, nylon straps, and wrist straps.
 You can connect them at the bottom of the camera, at the top of the camera, or just on one eyelet as a wrist strap.
 I’ll list all the straps I’ve used and liked and let you decide which are the best straps for the XT2.

 Best Handmade Leather Straps

 Probably my favorite leather strap is either the LeicaTime Deluxe strap or the HardGraft ReProcess strap.
 But Tap & Dye does make a nice strap as well.
-(I just want you to know I get zero commission for linking to these leather straps.
-But HardGraft sometimes sends me stuff to review.)

-I love their Re-Process strap but it has been discontinued.
+HardGraft Leather Straps Available At: HardGraft.com I love their Re-Process strap but it has been discontinued.
 They have a few new models that look pretty cool.
 I haven’t tried them all though.
 Their straps are, however, very high quality. |

-The strap in my photos of the X-T2 above is the Luigi Deluxe strap.
+Luigi’s Deluxe Strap Available At: Luigicases.com The strap in my photos of the X-T2 above is the Luigi Deluxe strap.
 To find the deluxe strap, go to their website, click Luigi’s straps on the left, then scroll down for a mile until you find some cool configurations.
 Buying from this website is a little bit like cracking the Mayan code, but it can be done and it’s well worth the reward. |

-Tap & Dye has some really cool straps.
+Tap&Dye Available At: Tap&Dye Tap & Dye has some cool straps.
 I’ve used their L E G A C Y leather camera fixed-length neck/shoulder strap – Porter.
-It’s really nice and they only look better with age.
-When you first get the Legacy, it’s a little stiff, but they break in and get a nice patina.
+It’s nice and they only look better with age.
+When you first get the Legacy, it’s a little stiff, but it breaks in and gets a nice patina.
 I can’t recommend these straps enough. |

 Wrist Straps